MhmdRayanm7/MhmdRayanM7/README.md

 ## About Me
 - Practical Software Engineering student
-- Interested in backend , fornend development, networking, and testing
+- Interested in backend , forntend development, networking, and testing
 - Focused on creating high-quality, maintainable software

 ---